 What a difference one year makes!

-XCEED approved a brand new first mortgage at 3.69% for one year.
+XCEED approved a brand new first mortgage at a very competitive rate for one year.
 And they increased the mortgage amount so that the family could pay out their first mortgage, their second mortgage AND two car loans!
 Oh and a bit left over so the family could enjoy their first vacation in years.

 From credit and financial despair one year ago, they have taken tremendous steps forward.
-When you note that refinancing a typical bank first mortgage these days is around a 3% interest rate, the difference is really, really small.
+When you compare the rate they received with a typical bank first mortgage refinance, the difference is really, really small.